-It is the Trustee's intention that the first £85,000 of the Scheme's assets will be held in cash in the Scheme's bank account, with such sum above £85,000 as required to pay the annual fees held in the L&G Cash Fund (i.e. Tier 1 investment strategy), and the balance of the Scheme's assets to be applied to the Tier 3 investment strategy of 90% in short-dated corporate bonds and 10% in cash.
+It is the Trustee's intention that the first £85,000 of the Scheme's assets will be held in cash in the Scheme's bank account (i.e. Tier 1 investment strategy), with such sum above £85,000 as required to pay the annual fees held in the L&G Cash Fund (i.e. Tier 2 investment strategy), and the balance of the Scheme's assets to be applied to the Tier 3 investment strategy of 90% in short-dated corporate bonds and 10% in cash.

-Following an adjustment to the investment strategy in January 2022, the Trustee's intention, where appropriate, is to increase the cash proportion of the Scheme's asset allocation as the Scheme approaches wind-up (following an application for compensation to the FCF), by adjusting the Tier 3 investment strategy accordingly.
+Following an adjustment to the investment strategy in January 2022, the Trustee's intention is to increase the cash proportion of the Scheme's asset allocation as the Scheme approaches wind-up (following an application for compensation to the FCF), by adjusting the Tier 3 investment strategy accordingly.

-STRATEGY - Tier 1
+STRATEGY - Tier 2